04/11/25 - Inaugural Lecture Showcase

 Dylan Clements graduated from the University of Liverpool in 1997, having also intercalated degree at the University of Edinburgh in 1995.
 Initially he worked at the PDSA in Liverpool before completing a surgical residency and registrar post in Small Animal Orthopaedics at the University of Glasgow.
 Dylan returned to the University of Liverpool in 2004 where he was awarded a PhD for studies into the molecular genetics of canine osteoarthritis.
 In 2007 Dylan returned to the Royal (Dick) School of Veterinary Studies as a Senior Lecturer in Small Animal Surgery, where he is involved in the clinical service, teaching and research into the genetic basis and functional aspects of canine osteoarthritis.
 In 2020 Dylan was awarded a Personal Chair of Small Animal Orthopaedics.

 In spite of huge advances in the development of treatments for animals with injuries or disease, the lifestyle factors which predispose pets, especially dogs and cats, to these conditions remain poorly understood.
-In his talk, “Is it a Dog’s Life?”, Dylan will discuss his research which has endeavoured to understand what keeps dogs healthy over their lifetime, and how we can better assess their health to improve their lives.
+In his talk, “Is it a Dog’s Life?”, Dylan discussed his research which has endeavoured to understand what keeps dogs healthy over their lifetime, and how we can better assess their health to improve their lives.

 Alastair Macrae - Professor of Farm Animal Health and Production